forestdb/forestdb.org/models/generics.md

 Generic language (e.g., *Swans are white.*) is a simple and ubiquitous way to communicate generalizations about categories.
 Linguists, philosophers, and psychologists have scratched their collective heads for decades, trying to figure out what makes a generic sentence true or false.
 At first glance, generics feel like universally-quantified statements, as in *All swans are white*.
 Unlike universals, however, generics are resilient to counter-examples (e.g., *Swans are white* even though there are black swans).
 Our intuitions then fall back to something more vague like *Swans, in general, are white* because indeed most swans are white.
 But mosquitos, in general, do not carry malaria, yet everyone agrees *Mosquitos carry malaria*.

-Indeed, it appears that any truth conditions stated in terms of how common the property is within the kind violates intuitions.
+Indeed, it appears that any truth conditions stated in terms of how common the property is within the kind violate intuitions.
 Consider the birds: for a bird, being female practically implies you will lay eggs (the properties are present in the same proportion), yet we say things like *Birds lay eggs* and we do not say things like *Birds are female*.

 ~~~~
 var theta = 0.49